The Department of Surgery includes nine core divisions, and each is led by a dedicated team of physician-scientists.

 The Department of Surgery’s Division of Acute Care Surgery combines the disciplines of emergency general surgery, trauma care, critical care, elective general surgery and burn.
 A multidisciplinary team provides patient care, outreach education, and resident and fellowship education, including ACGME-approved surgical critical care fellowship positions.
 Faculty members are active in both clinical and basic science research.

 University Hospital is an American College of Surgeons verified Level I trauma center, one of only three such centers in Missouri.
 The Frank L. Mitchell, Jr., MD Trauma Center is recognized as meeting and exceeding the highest standards of care for the most critically injured patients.
-As the only burn center in the region, MU is also a leader in the treatment of burn-injured patients.
+As the only burn center in the region, MU is also a leader in the treatment of patients with burn injuries.

 Surgical intensivist coverage in the Trauma-Surgical ICU is coordinated through our division.
 Our surgeons maintain an active general surgery practice and are available for urgent inpatient and elective outpatient consultations.